ibrhmch/Board-Game-Socials-Web-App/docs/design.md

 - /games: Lists game information and news
 - /contact: Lists Contact information about developers
 - /game/{id}: Display the individual game description and news.
+- /games/new: Display form with inputs for name and game description for adding game

 ## News Retrieval